 - Dull astudio: Rhan amser yn dysgu o bell

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Pam astudio’r cwrs hwn

 Dyma gwrs rhyngbroffesiynol dysgu-o-bell a anelir ar broffesiynolion gofal iechyd a hoffai arbenigo ym maes gofal llawfeddygol ac amlawdriniaethol.

-It aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
-The course draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.
+The programme aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
+It draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.